Pearls of Faith, an International Adventure

 The Andersons have formed a nonprofit group called Alabaster Jars.
 The name refers to the woman in the Bible who cracked open an alabaster jar and poured out its perfume for Jesus.
 Anderson said that members of her church want to be like alabaster jars, "broken vessels, willing to pour ourselves out at the feet of Jesus, willing to go and obey."

 So far, Alabaster Jars is a small operation.
 It has sent members of Church of the Living Water to Turkey and "wherever those involved feel the Holy Spirit is leading them," Anderson said.
-There have been trips to Israel, Czech Republic, Norway, Australia, England, China, India, Azerbaijan and Jordan.
+There have been trips to Israel, Czech Republic, Norway, Australia, England, China, Thailand, Azerbaijan and Jordan.

 Travelers go and do "whatever God leads them to do when they get there," Anderson said.
 For example, in India a group of church members arrived at an orphanage and ended up buying a bus for it to use, she said.
 Anderson traveled to Svalbard, Norway, high up into the Arctic Circle, after God gave her a dream about the city, which she then found on a map, she said.
 There she visited the world's northern most church.